36th (Herefordshire) Regiment of Foot: India

 In March 1783 the 36th Foot embarked on ships in Portsmouth, arriving in Madras in July.
 The Second Anglo-Mysore War was entering its closing stages and the regiment took part in the relief of Cannonore in December 1783.
 The war was ended by the Treaty of Mangalore in March 1784.
 The 36th Foot remained in India, and in December 1789 the Third Anglo-Mysore War commenced.
-They saw service at the Siege of Bangalore in 1791.
+They saw service at the siege of Bangalore in 1791.
 The war ended in March 1792 with the signing of the Treaty of Seringapatam.

 In February 1793 Revolutionary France declared war on Great Britain, and in May 1793 the 36th Foot was ordered to move into French India.
 It took part in the capture of Pondicherry in August 1793, and remained in India until 1798.
 They left India in October 1798, but did not reach England until July 1799, spending three months in Saint Helena due to shortage of convoy ships.

 Napoleonic Wars 1800–1808

 The 36th Foot was brought up to strength in Winchester by recruits from the militia before moving to Ireland in January 1800.
-They formed part of an expeditionary force under the command of Brigadier-General Thomas Maitland which sailed from Cork in June 1800, carried our a number of raids on the French coast.
+They formed part of an expeditionary force under the command of Brigadier-General Thomas Maitland which sailed from Cork in June 1800, carried out a number of raids on the French coast.
 In July 1800 the 36th Foot moved to the island of Menorca in the Mediterranean Sea, which had surrendered to the British in 1798.
 The Treaty of Amiens, signed in March 1802, brought a temporary cessation of hostilities.
 As part of the treaty's terms Menorca became a Spanish possession, and in August 1802 the regiment returned to Ireland.
 On 29 June 1804 the 36th Foot was authorised to raise a second battalion, recruiting in County Durham.
 The battalion was formally placed on the army establishment on Christmas Day 1804, but saw no foreign service and was disbanded in 1814.
 In early 1806 the 1st Battalion 36th Foot was briefly part of the Hanover Expedition.
 In autumn 1806 the battalion was selected to form part of a special force under the command of Major-General Robert Craufurd.
 The brigade left Falmouth in November 1806 in great secrecy, eventually reaching South America in the following year where they took part in the attack on Buenos Aires.
 The 1st Battalion returned to Ireland in December 1807.